s6007503/s6007503/README.md

 -->

 I'm currently a year-3 university student, majoring in Computer Science.
 I'm passionate to explore more about the programming world 😄.
+My favorite hobby is learning Mandarin language and watching Anime.